w3c/wai-about-wai/_about/projects/wai-coop/symposium1.md

 - Symposium date: **10 November 2021**
 - Paper submission date: **6 October 2021**

-Accepted contributions will be made available on the symposium page and will be open to discussion prior to the symposium <!--through the [WAI-CooP open forum](https://topics.web-directive.eu/)-->.
+Accepted contributions will be made available on the symposium page and will be open to discussion prior to the symposium<!-- through the [WAI-CooP open forum](https://topics.web-directive.eu/)-->.
 Authors of accepted contributions will be invited to participate as panelists in the symposium.
 Attendance to the symposium is open to anyone interested.

 ## Introduction
 {:#introduction}